 The 1774 Alexander Rock House

-We are celebrating milestones of our Stone-by-Stone matching campaign by releasing new virtual tours of the historic homesite for free to the public.
-Thanks to a match from the Weatherspoon Family Foundation, now through June 30, 2020 all donations to The Charlotte Museum of History will be matched up to $75,000 – your gift will go twice as far.
-Please consider donating today to double your impact.
+Join us in celebrating milestones of our Stone-by-Stone matching campaign and enjoy new virtual tours of the historic homesite available for free to the public.
+Thanks to you and a match from the Weatherspoon Family Foundation we raised $133,000 to continue offering programs such as this for our community.
+The Campaign may be over, but please consider donating today to help us keep the momentum going.

 Chas Fagan Retrospective